AdobeDocs/campaign-web.en/help/v8/personalization/conditions.md

         >
         >`<% if (<FIELD>==<VALUE>) { %>Insert content here<% } <% else { %> Insert content here<% } %>%>`
         >
-        >Make sure you remove these tags to avoid any syntax error.
-In this example, corrected expression after removing the **Else** function tags is:
+        >Make sure you remove these tags to avoid any syntax errors.
+In this example, the corrected expression after removing the **else** function tags is:
         >
         >`<% if (<FIELD>==<VALUE>) { %>Insert content here<% } else { %> Insert content here<% } %>`

-    1. Replace `Ìnsert content here` by the content that you want to display to the profiles that do not meet the condition.
+    1. Replace `Ìnsert content here` with the content you want to display to the profiles that do not meet the if function's condition.

         ![](assets/condition-sample2.png)